Infinadeck/InfinadeckTrackingSDK/README.md

 Do any work here that is required for the tracking system to initialize and interface with the Runtime.
 Once this function returns, the Runtime will assume that the plugin is ready, and will begin to read tracking data from it.

+This function should return true if initialization was successful.
+If your plugin determines that anything has gone wrong during this process, it should return false instead.
 ### GetModuleName

 ```c++